 - Balance transfer period – Although no interest is charged on balances transferred from other cards for a 29-month period, individuals have just 90 days from account opening to successfully complete such transfers.
 Any balance transfers made after the first 90 days are charged interest.

 - International usage – As with many balance transfer cards, international usage can be costly.
 A non-sterling transaction fee of 2.99% is payable on international transactions.
 This could mean that having a second credit card for international use is worthwhile – especially for consumers who travel internationally on a frequent basis.

 How does the M&S Transfer Plus Credit Card’s offer stack up?

-For consumers who are seeking a longer period of 0% interest on balance transfers, the M&S Transfer Plus Credit Card offers one of the longest 0% interest free periods currently available.
+For consumers who are seeking a longer period of 0% interest on balance transfers, the M&S Transfer Plus Credit Card offers one of the longest 0% interest-free periods currently available.
 Similarly, some credit cards do not charge a balance transfer fee.
 However, the M&S Transfer Plus Credit Card has a competitive period of 0% interest on balance transfers, and it’s often difficult to get quite that long of a 0% interest balance transfer period without paying a balance transfer fee.
 Therefore, its overall appeal from a balance transfer perspective is high.

-Furthermore, the card offers a range of rewards which are not always present on balance transfer cards.
+Furthermore, the card offers a range of rewards that are not always present on balance transfer cards.
 The 0% offer on new purchases for the first three months, as well as the lack of an annual fee, help the card to compete effectively against its rivals.